kompics/kompact/docs/src/distributed/networkstatusport.md

 will be dropped and future attempts to establish a connection will also be ignored.

 The `BlockIp(IpAddr)` / `AllowIp(IpAddr)` / `BlockIpNet(IpNet)` / `AllowIpNet(IpNet)` are applied in the `NetworkThread`
-in the order they are received and produces a single block-list.
-Allowing the `IpAddr` `10.0.0.1` and then blocking the `IpNet` `10.0.0.0/24` means that the `IpAddr` will effectively become blocked.
+in the order they are received and produce a single block-list.
+For example, allowing the `IpAddr` `10.0.0.1` and then blocking the `IpNet` `10.0.0.0/24` means that the `IpAddr` will effectively become blocked.
 However, applying the same two operations in the reverse order means that the `IpAddr` will be allowed.

 The `AllowSystem(SystemPath)` / `BlockSystem(SystemPath)` are somewhat different, as the `AllowSystem()` maintains a separate allow-list which takes precedence over the `IpAddr`/`IpNet` block-list.
 So if the user first calls